rednblkx/HomeKey-ESP32/README.md

 For any informations regarding the HomeKit implementation not related to the HomeKey feature, please see the repository for HomeSpan [here](https://github.com/HomeSpan/HomeSpan) where you will also found the documentation.

-### MQTT
+### Configuration file

-In order to connect to your MQTT Broker, first create a file called `mqtt.h` in the src folder with the following content and modify it accordingly with your details
+In order to connect to your MQTT Broker and WiFi, first modify the file called `config.h` in the src folder with the following content and modify it accordingly with your details

 ```cpp
 #define MQTT_HOST "0.0.0.0"